cbspire/traefik-example/README.md

 # traefik-example

-Aim of this repository is to describe and test how to connect multiple containers under traefik.
+Aim of this repository is to describe and test how to connectand reach containers under traefik

+## Use cases
+[x] internal HTTP with local name
+[x] internal SSH
+[] using with code-server via web (require local HTTPS) [] http with traefik host

 # Setup